Food Addiction and Other Causes of Abnormally High Hunger

 And you’ll need a plan, which will likely involve counseling or support groups.
 The plan should almost certainly also involve identifying a list of trigger foods or foods that trigger or cause abnormally high hunger.
 And then picking a start date to begin trial abstinence from those foods.
 If you feel panicked at the thought of abstinence from certain foods, let me assure you that the plan is not to feel permanently deprived or to feel constant hunger because that would be torture.
 Instead, the plan is “food freedom,” in the words of my colleague Dr Karen Faisandier, who you’ll meet in the book.
 Food freedom means no more cravings and a hunger that has returned to normal.

 If you find that difficult to imagine, let me assure you that it is possible.
 I’ve seen it with my patients.
 And I can assure you that there is a place and a way of being that does not require being constantly hungry or constantly having to exert willpower.
-As to exactly how to get that place, it’s going to be your individual journey, recruiting the right support, first and foremost, troubleshooting trigger foods and addressing any other metabolic obstacles, such as for example, digestion problems or food sensitivities.
+As to exactly how to get that place, it’s going to be your individual journey, recruiting the right support, first and foremost, troubleshooting trigger foods and addressing any other metabolic obstacles, such as, for example, digestion problems or food sensitivities.
 See my book for all about what I call metabolic obstacles.

 One thing I can say with great certainty is that the mantra of “everything in moderation” is not part of a successful plan for food addiction, at least not in the short term.
 And yes, this is a dramatic departure from the old willpower, calories-in calories-out approach.
 It’s a different way of doing things.
 But I encourage you to consider it.